Pvt. Marvin Dexter Taylor

 The POWs were transported to Kamioka POW Camp.
 The living conditions in the camp were poor with 24 men living in a barracks meant for ten.
 In the winter, the POWs received two handfuls of coal each day to burn the small stove in the center of the barracks.
 The buildings were built so poorly that the snow had to be removed from the roofs so that they would not collapse.
 The latrines were dug by the POWs who also had to build a barrier around the latrine.

 The camp supplied laborers to a lead mine owned by the Mitsui Mining Company.
 The POWs were under the supervision of civilians who used rubber hoses to hit them.
+The beatings often lasted for hours.
 If a POW was hurt while working, he had to remain at work until the end of the shift.

 On September 7, 1945, the POWs were liberated and taken to Yokohama; from there they were returned to the Philippines for medical treatment.
 His family received word he had been freed on September 27th.
 After being liberated Marvin was promoted to corporal.
 His physical condition must have been good, since he was sent home on the U.S.S.
 Yarmouth, which arrived at San Francisco on October 8, 1945, and received additional medical treatment.
 Afterwards, he returned home and married Irene Virginia Taylor .